 The roots and leaves contain vitamins and minerals and are an excellent diuretic, and the flowers can be infused to make wine.
 The plant is a close relative of chicory, and its roots can be roasted to use as a caffeine-free coffee substitute.

 Roots, leaves and flowers.

 The main constituents in the dandelion that account for its health benefits are bitter sesquiterpene lactone compounds, some of which are unique to this plant.
 The leaves contain vitamins A, C, D and B complex, as well as the minerals iron, zinc, magnesium, potassium, copper, calcium, chlorine, silicon and boron.
 The flowers are rich in carotene.
 The roots contain taraxacin, a crystalline, bitter substance; taraxacerin, an acrid resin; inulin, gluten, gum and potash.

-- Acts as a detoxifier.
+- Act as a digestive stimulant.

 - May have beneficial effects in treating colitis and diabetes.